 GrantWatch ID#: 127238

-Selected non-profit partners will receive $1,825 for each MLK Scholar position awarded.
+Selected non-profit partners will receive at least $1,825 for each MLK Scholar position awarded.

 The program typically runs from early July through mid-August.